-On urban Country learning through field schools and storymaps
+On (urban) Country learning through field schools and storymaps

 by Professor Kate Lloyd & Helga Simon

+Greater Western Sydney on Dharug Ngurra is today home to one of Australia’s largest populations of Indigenous people.
+Many of Western Sydney’s Aboriginal residents have heritages and traditional connections to many different Indigenous Countries throughout Australia.
 The Murama Healing Space officially opened in June 2019 in response to a lack of dedicated public spaces where Aboriginal and Torres Strait Islander youth from Western Sydney and beyond can connect with Country and learn culture and language.
 You can read more about Murama and Sydney Olympic Park Authority's unique Indigenous-led engagement of this public space here.

-What does urban Country mean?
+What does urban Country mean

 In Aboriginal worldviews, everywhere and everything is Country, “a living entity with a yesterday, today and tomorrow, with a consciousness, and a will toward life … Country is not a generalised or undifferentiated type of place,” something ‘over there’ to be drawn or operated on.
 Rather, it is a concept in which the “values of life are pre-given …” (Rose, 1996, p.7).
-There is increasing recognition that Country is not a remote or regional place, but cities are also Country.
-Terms such as ‘urban Country’ and ‘city-as-Country' are making their way into public discourse and highlighting that connecting to Country does not require 'wilderness', the 'Outback' or the 'countryside'; it is possible anywhere.
+There is increasing recognition that Country encompasses not only more remote or regional places – Australian cities, too, are located on Indigenous Country.

 On urban Country learning

-In 2024, we wanted students to use the field school as an opportunity to engage with urban Country.
+In 2024, we wanted students to use the field school as an opportunity to engage urban Country.

 We posed the questions:

-• How does Murama Healing Space demonstrate a Country-centred approach?
+- How does Murama Healing Space demonstrate a Country-centred approach?

-• How does it align with the Connecting with Country framework?
+- How does it align with the Connecting with Country framework?

-• How can a Country-centred approach to creating public space lead to increased wellbeing for kin and Country?
+- How can a Country-centred approach to creating public space lead to increased wellbeing for kin and Country?

-Students were introduced to two Indigenous frameworks that have been designed facilitate learning on and from Country:
+Students were introduced to two Indigenous frameworks that have been designed to facilitate learning on and from Country:

-Figure x: Movement from a human-centric to a Country-centric lens.
 Source: Connecting with Country framework, page 33 (GANSW, 2023).

-Uncle John and Ayoola Shognule from Murama facilitated the site visits and cultural learning.
+Uncle John and Ayoola Shognule from Murama facilitated the students’ site visits and cultural learning.
 Lauren introduced the students to the Kin & Country framework.
 Students were encouraged to ask questions and learn directly from Indigenous knowledge holders.
 The sharing and learning from both Uncle John and Lauren are generous and generative opportunities for students to develop their learning of and with Country but they are also important for truth-telling and as an act of reconciliation (Rey, Simons).

 2024 student reflection